 - Strabismus (when the eyes are not aligned properly and point in different directions)

 - retinal detachment (when the light sensitive tissue peels off from the back of the eye)

 The cause of Marfan syndrome is a mutation on a gene that tells the body how to make fibrillin.
 Fibrillin is a critical part of connective tissue.

 Marfan syndrome is usually an inherited genetic disorder.
 Three of four people with Marfan syndrome inherited it from a parent.
 That means you are at greatest risk if you have a parent with Marfan syndrome.
-A parent with Marfan syndrome has a 50-50 chance of passing the defective gene along to his or her children.
+A parent with Marfan syndrome has a 50 percent (1 in 2) chance of passing the defective gene along to his or her children.

-About one-quarter (1 out of 4) of Marfan syndrome cases are not inherited.
-This means these people have a spontaneous new gene defect.
+About one quarter (1 out of 4) of Marfan syndrome cases are not inherited.
+This means these people have a new gene mutation that they did not inherit from either parent.
 The disorder affects both sexes equally and can occur in any ethnic group.

 A dislocated lens in the eye is often the first sign of Marfan syndrome.
 Because of this, an ophthalmologist can play an important role in diagnosing the disorder.

 A slit-lamp eye exam will determine if you have dislocated lenses.
 Using this special microscope, your ophthalmologist can examine your eye in detail.
 This makes it easier to spot abnormalities.

 Your ophthalmologist will refer you to other doctors if they suspect Marfan syndrome.
 They will conduct further tests to determine if you have the syndrome.
 This includes heart tests.
 Doctors diagnose it using a list of features found in Marfan syndrome.

 Marfan Syndrome Treatment